WilliamTjonndal/IT3212/assignment4/Group 25 Preprocessing.md

 - **Neigboor difference threshold (neighbor_diff_threshold)**: Minimum fraction of neighbors that must have a different label than the image to flag it as suspicious.
 We set this to 80% so that only cases with strong disagreement are flagged.
 - **Minimum alternative fraction (min_alt_frac)**: Among the disagreeing neighbors, the minimum fraction that must agree on the same alternative class.
 We set this to 60% to avoid scattered disagreements and only flag images when there is a clear consensus on a different label.

 Figure 9 shows how the KNN-based method flagged a potentially miscategorized image, specifically a flower that had been mislabeled as a glacier (glacier/15039.jpg).
 In the 3D PCA projection of the HSV feature space, the image labeled as glacier (red star) appears among neighbors consistently labeled as forest (green markers).
 Figure 10 shows the HSV histogram for this image.
-This illustrates our procedure of identifying images the algorithm marks as potentially misplaced and manually inspecting them to verify their labels.
+This illustrates our procedure of identifying images the algorithm marks as potentially miscategorized and manually inspecting them to verify their labels.

 <p align="center">
   <img src="task1/results/knn_suspicious/HSV_PCA.png" width="500"/><br>